Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager
 * RDS Proxy is never publicly accessible (must be accessed from VPC)

+#### RDS Performance Insights

+* Amazon RDS Performance Insights is a database *performance tuning and monitoring* feature that helps you quickly assess the load on your database, and determine when and where to take action.
+* Performance Insights allows non-experts to detect performance problems with an easy-to-understand dashboard that visualizes database load.

 ### Amazon Aurora

 * Aurora is a proprietary technology from AWS (not open sourced)